samuelcavendish/Sky-Bill-Interview/README.md

 # Sky-Bill-Interview

 This is the responsive webpage branded using styles from Sky's live website.
-The project is for the sky itnterview test, the spec for which can be found at https://github.com/ldabiralai/bill-unattended-test
+The project is for the sky interview test, the spec for which can be found at https://github.com/ldabiralai/bill-unattended-test

 Prerequisites:
 * Visual Studio 2015